 Cures Start Here.
 At Fred Hutchinson Cancer Research Center, home to three Nobel laureates, interdisciplinary teams of world-renowned scientists seek new and innovative ways to prevent, diagnose and treat cancer, HIV/AIDS and other life-threatening diseases.
 Fred Hutch’s pioneering work in bone marrow transplantation led to the development of immunotherapy, which harnesses the power of the immune system to treat cancer.
 An independent, nonprofit research institute based in Seattle, Fred Hutch houses the nation’s first cancer prevention research program, as well as the clinical coordinating center of the Women’s Health Initiative and the international headquarters of the HIV Vaccine Trials Network.
 Careers Start Here.

 The Statistical Center for HIV/AIDS Research and Prevention (SCHARP) at Fred Hutch is seeking a Manager of Clinical Programming to oversee and lead the Clinical Programming team, which provides support in the management, reporting, quality control and analysis of clinical trials data by programming and maintaining code to facilitate the creation of analysis datasets and reports.
-He/she is responsible for developing policies, procedures and standard practices and ensuring they are followed accordingly; managing resources and priorities; balancing workloads and coordinating efforts across the section, mentoring junior staff; overseeing process improvement projects; recruiting and training new employees.
+They are responsible for developing policies, procedures and standard practices and ensuring they are followed accordingly; managing resources and priorities; balancing workloads and coordinating efforts across the section, mentoring junior staff; overseeing process improvement projects; recruiting and training new employees.